Kemal's Braindump

 #leadership

-This year the company I work in did their bi-annual Employee Survey powered by Gallup.
-The company wide numbers came out same or worse then 2 years ago, but my team‘s Employees Engagement Index went up significantly.
-I was rated very good by the people I lead concerning my leadership skills and they showed way higher engagement values than the rest of the teams in our department.
+This year the company did their bi-annual Employee Survey powered by Gallup.
+As we did this 2 years ago, my team's results were among the lowest ranking.
+But this time the Employees Engagement Index went up significantly.
+I was rated very good by the people I lead concerning my leadership skills and they showed way higher engagement values than comparable teams.
+So what led to this improvement?

 Read more...